awsdocs/aws-lambda-developer-guide/doc_source/python-package.md

    }
    ```

+**Note**
+In order for your Python modules can be imported at runtime, ensure the files in the zip produced are globally readable (o+r) and any directories are globally readable (o+x).

 ## Updating a function with additional dependencies<a name="python-package-dependencies"></a>

 If your Lambda function depends on libraries other than the AWS SDK for Python \(Boto3\), install them to a local directory with [pip](https://pypi.org/project/pip/), and include them in your deployment package\.